pingcap/blog/how-we-use-a-mysql-alternative-to-avoid-sharding-and-provide-strong-consistency.md

 We may also consider TiDB for the following scenarios:

 * Separate hot and cold data.
 As the company grows, the accumulated online historical data can be dumped into TiDB clusters to reduce costs.
 * Store logs and monitoring data.
-As TiDB’s storage layer uses the LSM-tree data structure, which is efficient for write operations, it can scale infinitely to hold all the data for analytical purposes.
+As TiDB's storage layer uses the LSM-tree data structure, which is efficient for write operations, it can scale infinitely to hold all the data for analytical purposes.
 * Online Data Definition Language (DDL) schema change.
 MySQL has many restrictions on changing table schema.
 We used to use tools like pt-osc or gh-ost to perform the schema change, but the changes might lower online performance or take too long.
 TiDB can perform online DDL operations within seconds, which solves a pain point for us.
 * Migrate from HBase/Elasticsearch (ES).
 Some of our services used HBase or ES, but these databases were frustrating to use, so we migrated the services to TiDB.
 * HTAP is a growing need.
 With the rise of 5G and IoT, data volumes are growing exponentially.
 Our fast-paced business may have both OLTP and OLAP requirements, which brings up the need for an HTAP database.
 With HTAP, we can quickly generate big data analytics, reducing operating and marketing costs.